hannes-holey/GaPFlow/README.md

 for an editable installation.

 ## Minimal example
-Simulation inputs are commonly stored in YAML files.
+Simulation inputs are commonly provided in YAML files.
 A typical input file might look like this:

 ```yaml
 # examples/journal.yaml